Cryptonfused/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script function: L lists all the files and directories of the current directory, separated by commas (,).

 Title 19: File Type School
-Script Function: Used with the command file to detect School data files.
+File Function: Used with the command file to detect School data files.
 School data files always contain the string SCHOOL at offset 0.